alexwlchan/alexwlchan.net/src/_drafts/non-commuting-strings.md

 ```

 This prints a series of lines, with each line reversed and uppercased -- but in which order?
-The README explains in a comment, but I think it's somewhat ambiguous – I could interpret this as happening in either order.
+The README explains in a comment, but I think it's somewhat ambiguous – I could interpret this as reversing first, or uppercasing first.

 That got me wondering: does it matter?
 Reversing a string and uppercasing a string should be completely orthogonal operations, so we should be able to swap the order with impunity.